skyjager51/Home-Media-Player/ReadMe.md

 You can change the port from the application.properties file, the default one is port 8080.

+The tested browsers are: Chrome, Safari, Edge, Firefox.

+Remember, every time you run the program, check your device’s IP address because it could change (CLI command in the guide).

 ******Home Media Player – Easy Installation Guide (For Non-Technical Users)****** This guide helps you download, set up, and run the Home Media Player on your computer – whether you’re using Windows, macOS, or Linux (In my case, Mint).
 Once installed, the app will stream your .mp4 video files over your home Wi-Fi.
 You’ll be able to watch your movies from any phone, tablet, or computer on the same network!